 \subsection{Enhanced Sampling for Force Matching}

-Standard force matching relies on unbiased equilibrium data, which can be prohibitively expensive to obtain for systems with metastable states and large free-energy barriers—a limitation shared by Boltzmann Emulators.
-Moreover, the Boltzmann distribution decays exponentially with energy, leading to sparse sampling of high-energy transition regions that are critical for accurately reconstructing the global PMF.
+Standard force matching requires unbiased converged data, which is expensive to obtain for systems with metastable states and large free energy barriers—a limitation shared by Boltzmann Emulators.
+In addition, high-energy transition regions are rarely visited under the Boltzmann distribution, yet are important for accurately learning the PMF.

-Enhanced sampling force matching (ESFM)~\cite{chen2025enhanced} overcomes these limitations by exploiting the invariance of the fiber (conditional) distribution under coarse-grained biasing.
+Enhanced sampling force matching (ESFM)~\cite{chen2025enhanced} overcomes these limitations by using invariance of the fiber distribution under coarse-grained biasing.

 {\textnormal{(\citet{chen2025enhanced})}\ }